FAQS

 Frequently Asked Questions about Roynon Performing Arts

-What classes to you run?
+What classes do you run?

-What courses do you run on Wednesday/Saturday?
+What courses do you run on a particular weekday?

 How much do classes cost?

-The cost of dance, music or drama classes actually depends on a variety of factors, including age, experience, location and availability of the class.
+We are proud to offer competitive, fair rates for all of our services.
+The cost of dance, music or drama classes actually depends on a variety of factors, including age, experience, location (hire overheads), size of the class and availability.
+Typically, Roynon classes are divided into rates for 45 min or whole hour classes, 1-1 private classes and group classes.

 Which level or type of class will my son/daughter/relative attend?

 As with price of the class, the type of class the pupil needs to attend depends on the pupil’s experience and age and whether they have any specific requirements.
+Level of ability isn’t always age specific.
+So if you’re unsure or just want to chat it through, the easiest way to work this out is to contact the Roynon Teaching Team directly

 What is the uniform for classes?